-But what about our pets?
-They need a little bit of help!
-So here are some tips to help your pets beat the summer heat and prevent heat stroke.
+For pets, the solutions are pretty much the same, but our furry friends may need a little help to put them into practice!
+Here are a few tips to help your pets beat the summer heat and prevent heat stroke.

-1. Ensure water is always available and keep your home cool
+1. Make water available to your pets and keep your home cool

-2. Avoid walks in the middle of the day
+2. Avoid walking your pet in the middle of the day

-When temperatures are high, the ground heats up, and this can cause burns on the pads of your dogs/cats.
-Walks in the middle of the afternoon, should therefore be avoided.
+When temperatures are high, the ground heats up, and this can cause burns on your dogs/cats' paw pads.
+Therefore, walks on hot asphalt in the middle of the afternoon should be avoided.

-- Use grass or dirt roads over paved roads
+- Choose grassy areas or dirt roads rather than paved surfaces;

-- Find spots with shade for your furry friend
+- Find shady spots to relax with your furry friends.

 3. Other animals also suffer from heat